English | Español

 How can we help you?
 We are shaping the next steps of the Social Life Project.
 Let us know how we can use our talents and resources to build capacity for placemaking in your community...creating campaigns or leading catalytic projects with local teams by bringing in PlacemakingX leaders from around the world.
 Let's make this happen!

-Share with others, comment, add to the discussion.
-This post will continue to evolve. hello@placemakingfund.org
+Share with others, comment, and add to the discussion.
+This post will continue to evolve.
+Contact us at hello@placemakingfund.org

 Next Steps for the Global Placemaking Movement